VIB-PSB/ksrates/doc/source/faqs.rst

 .. -----------------------------------------

-How to solve ``failed to reserve page summary memory`` error?
+I am getting a ``failed to reserve page summary memory`` error?
 -------------------------------------------------------------

-Some clusters might not be compatible with certain Nextflow built-in directives in the Nextflow configuration file.
-For example, running the pipeline after having set the ``memory`` directive could return the error message ``failed to reserve page summary memory`` because the cluster expects the memory usage to be expressed per CPU instead of as overall amount.
-In these cases we advise to set the ``clusterOptions`` directive instead of the built-in directive, since the former accepts cluster-specific options.
+Some cluster configurations may not be fully compatible with certain built-in Nextflow process directives used in the Nextflow configuration file.
+For example, on some cluster configurations the *ksrates* pipeline fails with an ``failed to reserve page summary memory`` error when using the built-in ``memory`` directive to define how much memory a process requires.
+In these cases it is likely that instead the ``clusterOptions`` process directive (see the `Nextflow documentation <https://www.nextflow.io/docs/latest/process.html#clusteroptions>`__) needs to be used to define configuration settings specific to your cluster.
+We advise to contact your cluster administrator about these.
 Configuration
 =============